 Learn where the use of artificial grass materials in sports fields originated.
 Understand how the technology of sports turf has advanced over time.
 Hear the benefits that transitioning to a synthetic turf field provides.

 Outdoor natural grass fields are susceptible to weather so games can be canceled or delayed.
-After the wear and tear that comes with gameplay, they can be nearly impossible to upkeep.
+After the wear and tear that comes with gameplay, they can be nearly impossible to upkeep and very costly to maintain.
 On the other hand, indoor athletic fields are sheltered from inclement weather but they do not get enough sunlight for natural grass to thrive.

+So who invented turf?
 Artificial sports turf was first brought to fame when used in the Astrodome, a newly-built stadium in Houston, in 1966.
-AstroTurf – a short-pile synthetic turf – was installed because they were struggling to maintain their natural grass field due to lack of sunlight.
+AstroTurf – a short-pile synthetic turf – was installed because they were struggling to maintain their natural grass field due to a lack of sunlight.
 For most of the 1965 season, the Astros played on green-painted dirt and dead grass and were desperate for an alternative.

 The stadium owners and engineers needed a solution quickly, so they decided to try out a grass substitute made of artificial fibers called ChemGrass.
 The product was first used at Moses Brown School in Rhode Island in 1964 and became popular quickly.
 Today, the brand is known as AstroTurf and is manufactured in over 60 countries around the world.